Split extensions and KK-equivalences for quantum projective spaces: A splitting for the defining extension of quantum projective spaces

 \section{A splitting for the defining extension of quantum projective spaces}

-In this section, we construct a splitting of the exact sequence \eqref{splitting} from which we will obtain an explicit KK-equivalence between $C(\CP_q^{n})$ and $C(\CP_q^{n-1})\oplus \cK$.
-By induction, and up to Morita equivalence, this will allow us to obtain the desired KK-equivalence between $C(\CP_q^{n})$ and $\mathbb{C}^{n+1}$.
+In this section, we construct a splitting of the exact sequence \eqref{splitting} from which we obtain an explicit $KK$-equivalence between $C(\CP_q^{n})$ and $C(\CP_q^{n-1})\oplus \cK$.
+By induction, and up to Morita equivalence, this will allow us to obtain the desired $KK$-equivalence between $C(\CP_q^{n})$ and $\mathbb{C}^{n+1}$.

 As mentioned in the Introduction, the existence of such a splitting is a direct consequence of the Universal Coefficient Theorem \cite{RoSch87}.
 While this observation is certainly well-known to the experts, we restate it here for the sake of completeness.